headit74/flutterapp01/README.md

-# lesson01
+# Mobile App created by Flutter

-Lesson 01.
-Hello, Flutter
+Flutter is great.

 ## Getting Started